Polinia/projects_Portfolio/module_2/README.md

 ## The aim of the project:
 is to track the impact of the living conditions of students aged 15 to 22 on their results in mathematics for identification students that are at the risk at an early stage.
-To make conclusions after analyzing the data

 ## Objectives:
 - Data processing, EDA